zheng0xd/JATIC-internal-docs/docs/dev-process/roles.md

     - Release management - The sprint is not a release cycle, but instead a planning cycle.
 That means that scrum teams can deliver at any time.
 Ideally, they would deliver frequently throughout the sprint allowing the sprint review to review real customer usage and feedback.
 However continuous delivery is not always possible and other release models are required.
 It is important for the product owner to know when things can and should be released.
     - Stakeholder management - Any product will have many stakeholders involved ranging from users, customers, governance and organizational leadership.
 The product owner will have to work with all these people to effectively ensure that the development team is delivering value.
 That can mean a large amount of stakeholder management and communication.

+!!! note

+    The product owner for a given team should either be government or government-assigned.

-It is ultimately the product owner's responsibility to have a clear vision for the product and manage its delivery of value to customers.
-This vision should be developed alongside the development team lead, building a shared vision for the product.
+*It is ultimately the product owner's responsibility to have a clear vision for the product and manage its delivery of value to customers.* This vision should be developed alongside the development team lead, building a shared vision for the product.

 Some emphasized or additional product owner responsibilities within our program's context include:

 - Roadmap creation: In addition to managing the scrum backlog for the short term, the product owner is also responsible for creating epics, together constituting a roadmap, for the longer term development of the product.
 This roadmap and long term vision for the product must be clearly communicated with the product team.
-- Stakeholder coordination: The DOD has a huge number of stakeholders, many who are working in adjacent or overlapping spaces.
+- Stakeholder coordination: The DoD has a huge number of stakeholders, many who are working in adjacent or overlapping spaces.
 In addition to stakeholder management to set priorities, the product owner must actively engage, coordinate, and collaborate with others working in the space to achieve adoption of our products.
 - Programmatic coordination: Since the JATIC program has multiple loosely coupled components, product owner is responsible for coordinating with the program manager and other product owners and managing the backlog to align their development to the broader vision.

-The product owner for a given team will either be government or government-assigned.